JWT Decoder

 Best Practice

-Never store sensitive data like passwords or PII in a JWT payload, as they are not encrypted by default.
+Never store sensitive data like passwords or private keys in a JWT as it is easily decoded.

-Q: Is it safe to paste my JWT here?
-A: Yes, the decoding process is performed entirely on the client side; your token is never transmitted to our servers.
+Q: Is my token data secure when using this tool?
+A: Yes, the decoding process is performed locally in your browser using JavaScript, meaning your token is never sent to our servers.